CogStack/MedCATservice/README.md

 ```

 Please note that the returned NLP annotations will depend on the underlying model used.
 For evaluation, we can only provide a very basic model trained on [MedMentions](https://github.com/chanzuckerberg/MedMentions).
 Models utilising [SNOMED CT](https://www.england.nhs.uk/digitaltechnology/digital-primary-care/snomed-ct/) or [UMLS](https://www.nlm.nih.gov/research/umls/index.html) may require applying for licenses from the copyright holders.

+# Configuration

+In the current implementation, configuration for both MedCAT Service application and MedCAT NLP library is based on environment variables.
+These will be provided usually in two files in `env` directory:
+- `env_app` - configuration of MedCAT Service app,
+- `env_medcat` - configuration of MedCAT library.

+Both files allow tailoring MedCAT for specific use-cases.
+When running MedCAT Service, these variables need to be loaded into the current working environment.

+## MedCAT Service
+MedCAT Service application are defined in `envs/env_app` file.

+The following environment variables are available for tailoring the MedCAT Service `gunicorn` server:
+- `SERVER_HOST` - specifies the host address (default: `0.0.0.0`),
+- `SERVER_PORT` - the port number used (default: `5000`),
+- `SERVER_WORKERS` - the number of workers serving the Flask app working in parallel (default: `1` ; only used in production server).
+- `SERVER_WORKER_TIMEOUT` - the max timeout (in sec) for receiving response from worker (default: `300` ; only used with production server).

+The following environment variables are available for tailoring the MedCAT Service wrapper:
+- `APP_MODEL_NAME` - an informative name of the model used by MedCAT (optional),
+- `APP_MODEL_CDB_PATH` - the path to the model's concept database,
+- `APP_MODEL_VOCAB_PATH` - the path to the model's vocabulary,
+- `APP_BULK_NPROC` - the number of threads used in bulk processing (default: `8`),
+- `APP_TRAINING_MODE` - whether to run the application with MedCAT in training mode (default: `False`).

+## MedCAT library
+MedCAT parameters are defined in selected `envs/env_medcat*` file.

+For details on available MedCAT parameters please refer to [the official GitHub repository](https://github.com/CogStack/MedCAT/).